btkling/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-For this part the weekdays() function may be of some help here.
-Use the dataset with the filled-in missing values for this part.
+*For this part the weekdays() function may be of some help here.
+Use the dataset with the filled-in missing values for this part.*

-1. Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.
+**1. Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.**

 ```r